So all of the sudden you’ve got a site that’s suffered an unexpected drop in the rankings and your organic traffic is in the tank. What do you do?

 - Is the drop just Google or across all search engines (compare post-decrease to pre-decrease and view by search engine)?

-If at this point you’ve ruled out the obvious and it’s not an algorithm update, now it’s the time to dig in deeper to see what’s doing.
+If at this point you’ve ruled out the obvious, and it’s not an algorithm update, now’s the time to dig deeper and find the culprit of the problem.

 Has anything changed on the site around the time of the decrease that could have had an impact?
-Review and document changes, and then determine if that’s the cause such as:
+Review and document changes, and then determine if that’s the cause, such as changes to:

 - Page redirects